Last updated: November 6, 2023

 South Lawson Waterfall Circuit Track Notes

-Even though the South Lawson Waterfall Circuit Walk has been around for over a century, it is still very much unspoiled.
-It’s not a tourist walk, so it usually doesn’t get too busy.
+Even though the South Lawson Waterfall Circuit Walk has been around for over a century, it is usually pretty quiet, as it’s not a popular tourist walk.

 It’s a refreshing bushwalk with a somewhat authentic atmosphere.
 The best time to do this walk is after a period of rainfall when the waterfalls are the most impressive.
-Be mindful though that the track can get a bit muddy, so be sure to wear proper hiking shoes.
+Be mindful though that the track can get a bit muddy, so it’s best to wear proper hiking shoes.

 The Start